Engin-Boot/pong-stage-Rajshree208/Stage0/paddle_movement.md

 ## Acceptance Criteria

-### Scenario : Movement of the paddle with repect to the keys/touchscreen
+### Scenario : Movement of the paddle with respect to the keys/touchscreen

 Given: The game is started.
 When: The ball starts moving and the player moves the keys either up or down